 Slide: Character Comparison — Side-by-Side Graph

-Abby admits that the screenshots are *really* fuzzy.
+Abby admits that the screenshots shown during the webcast are *really* fuzzy.

 Discussion about Max Spell Hit and Max Melee Hit having unbelievable numbers…